-- The reasoned decision explaining the outcome of the case; - A copy of the relevant Therapeutic Use Exemption (TUE) with a confirmation that the AAF is consistent with what is authorized in the TUE, if applicable; and/or - The Athlete's identification information or any other relevant information about the case.
+- The reasoned decision explaining the outcome of the case. - The Athlete's identification information or any other relevant information about the case.

 A number of cases may also be pending due to the complexity of the case.
 Consequently, disciplinary proceedings may still be ongoing.